Ivan Karabyts

-He was born in village Yalta in the Donetsk region of the Ukraine, and graduated from the Kyiv Conservatory in 1971, where he studied under Borys Lyatoshynsky and Myroslav Skoryk.
+He was born in the village of Yalta, Donetsk Oblast in eastern Ukraine, and graduated from the Kyiv Conservatory in 1971, where he studied under Borys Lyatoshynsky and Myroslav Skoryk.
 Karabyts conducted the Dance Ensemble of the Kyiv Military District and the Kyiv Camerata.
 He also taught at the Kyiv Conservatory.

 Ivan Karabyts wrote works for solo piano, orchestra, voice, piano, and voice, as well as different combinations of instruments.
 His works have been performed throughout the nations of the former Soviet Union, many European nations, and the United States.
 He died in Kyiv, aged 57.

 His son is the conductor Kirill Karabits.